 Born and raised in Winnipeg, Manitoba, Lisa Durupt developed early passions for the pastimes of her surroundings, with fishing and playing ice hockey leading the way.

 Lisa Durupt’s skills on the ice earned her a university scholarship in Minnesota until a shoulder injury put her hockey plans on hold and she enrolled at the University of Winnipeg.
 After seeing a production of A Chorus Line as her first assignment, she dropped her scholarship to study theatre and film at her home university before attending the Canadian College of Performing Arts.

 Following projects like The Pastor’s Wife starring Rose McGowan, The Color of Rain featuring Lacey Chabert, Run for Your Life with Amy Smart, and the TV favourite, Supernatural, Lisa Durupt earned her biggest film role to date in Preggoland as the preferred daughter of James Caan who finds the tables turned when her competitive, underachieving sister Sonja Bennett fakes a pregnancy.
-A film festival favourite around North America, Preggoland introduced Lisa Durupt’s acting prowess to international audiences and also earned her a 2015 Leo Award nomination for Best Supporting Performance by a Female in a Motion Picture.
+A film festival favorite around North America, Preggoland introduced Lisa Durupt’s acting prowess to international audiences and earned her a 2015 Leo Award nomination for Best Supporting Performance by a Female in a Motion Picture.